D4rk-5ky/Syncerate/README.md

 I am incapable of ever becoming a real programmer.

-But this is my first real way of trying to share something i have done.
+But this is my first real way of trying to share something i have done, in the hope other's will find this usefull as we did.

-Simply because i spend so much time on it, and eventually made it work witout any apparent errors.
+And becasue i spend so much time on it, and eventually made it work witout any apparent errors.

-So i made this public in github.
+So ive made this public in github.

 In hope others would find a use for it.